holoviz-dev/pyctdev/README.md

 up a new project (but it's only a placeholder right now...).

-## What does pyct cover?
+## What does pyctdev cover?

 Something something

 ### 0. What are all the tasks?
 How to run a task?

-pyct shows what tasks there are, e.g. "run unit tests", "build conda package", "upload conda package", "install as a developer", and so on.
+pyctdev shows what tasks there are, e.g. "run unit tests", "build conda package", "upload conda package", "install as a developer", and so on.

-pyct also documents how to perform those tasks, i.e. what the necessary command(s) are for a task, or what tasks should be run before others.
+pyctdev also documents how to perform those tasks, i.e. what the necessary command(s) are for a task, or what tasks should be run before others.

-To see all the tasks, you can type `doit list` in a project using pyct to get a list of the tasks with descriptions. `doit info` gives more detail on any particular task.
-Alternatively, you can read the pyct source code; most tasks are straightforward commands.
+To see all the tasks, you can type `doit list` in a project using pyctdev to get a list of the tasks with descriptions. `doit info` gives more detail on any particular task.
+Alternatively, you can read the pyctdev source code; most tasks are straightforward commands.

 ### 1. Can run project admin tasks locally, on CI, and across platforms

-doit/pyct are written in python so should work everywhere python's available.
+doit/pyctdev are written in python so should work everywhere python's available.
 (And once any python's available, doit can be used to install other pythons if necessary - currently miniconda and anaconda.)

-Other suggested tools used by pyct are also cross platform: tox, conda, pip, etc.
+Other suggested tools used by pyctdev are also cross platform: tox, conda, pip, etc.

 ### 2. support python and conda ecosystems

-pyct supports performing most tasks with either the python/pip or the conda ecosystem.
+pyctdev supports performing most tasks with either the python/pip or the conda ecosystem.
 E.g. `doit develop_install` will typically run `pip install -e .[tests]`, which installs the dependencies using pip and then does an editable install.
 Alternatively, `doit ecosystem=conda